numpattern/numpattern.github.io/_posts/2020-04-06-Start-using-Anaconda.md

 python -m ipykernel install --user --name myenv --display-name "Python (myenv)"
 ```

-Finally, to start your _notebook_ run the following while in your _base_ environment (do not try to do it, being in other new environment), and wait until Jupyter loads in your _Internet Explorer_ using a default localhost.
+Finally, to start your _notebook_ run the following while in your _base_ environment (do not try to do it, being in other new environment; do not close the Anaconda prompt) , and wait until Jupyter loads in your _Internet Explorer_ using a default localhost.

 ```python
 #This is a simpler way to know it.
 All the packages you have installed
 conda activate base  #Activate your default environment jupyter notebook
 ```

+If you want to kill the kernel (close the Jupyter) type CTRL+C in your keyboard while you are in in your Anaconda prompt.

 There are many others functionalities that we will learn on the way but meanwhile, we are ready to get to the next stage.